KindProgrammer/frontend-project-11/README.md

 #### How to use

-1. Go to the website with the application
+1. Go to the application website
 2. Enter the RSS source link
 3. press the button 'add'
 4. Enjoy